Nriver/novel_crawler/README.md

 # novel_crawler
 Download novel from online website with scrapy.
-The aim is to download novel from https://www.wenku8.net and generate epub file.
+It can download novel from https://www.wenku8.net and generate epub file.
+If the online novel contains scanned illustrate pictures, this program will download them and add to the epub file, too.
-Then, if possible add the epub to local library.
+After generating the epub, you can optionally add the epub to a [Calibre](https://calibre-ebook.com/) content server.

 # how to use
 In cmd type follows: